 Most women experience menstruation issues at some point in their life.
 Some women experience an irregular flow, while others experience one that is heavy and painful.

 The good news is, your period doesn’t have to put your life on hold for a few days each month.
-If you experience unpleasant periods, your gynecologist can prescribe you hormonal birth control that both lightens and regulates your periods.
-Some birth controls get rid of your periods altogether, which is an appealing option for some women.
+If you experience unpleasant periods, your gynecologist can prescribe you hormonal birth control that lightens and regulates your periods.
+Some birth controls eliminate your periods altogether, which is an appealing option for some women.

 5. Pap Smear

 You should get a pap smear every three years if you’re between 21 and 65—a pap smear checks for cancers and precancers located in the cervix.